Extra Magic Hours at Disney World

 Disney says that the Evening Extra Magic Hours are two hours but you really need to look at the park hours on either side of the Extra Magic hour day and sometimes you’ll find that the Magic Kingdom or Disney’s Hollywood Studios will close an hour earlier to the general public so you’re really only getting one hour more than you would get a day earlier or later.
 If you’re only gaining one hour, are you better off going on a less crowded day?
 One extra hour with less people might be great when it isn’t too late.

-Thinking Point #5 –When you have to choose between Extra Magic Hours and Wishes fireworks at the Magic Kingdom
+Thinking Point #5 –When you have to choose between Extra Magic Hours and "Happily Ever After" fireworks at the Magic Kingdom

 Thinking Point #6 – Extra Magic Hours when low crowds mean shorter park hours